-- In Character A’s story arc, she thinks she is being secretive in how she follows the killer’s trail.
-Suddenly she discovers she’s in a game of cat and mouse because the killers know her identity but she still doesn’t know theirs.
-This leads her into hiding as she reevaluates her entire strategy
+- In Detective Anna’s story arc, she thinks she is being secretive in how she follows the killer’s trail.
+Suddenly she discovers she’s in a game of cat and mouse because the killer knows her identity but she still doesn’t know theirs.

-- In Character B’s story arc, he meets someone who helps him understand his subconscious motivations for destructive behaviour.
+- In Gambler Bob’s story arc, he meets someone who helps him understand the subconscious motivations behind his destructive behaviour.
 The new character inspires him to start making positive changes in his life

-The examples above show that character development doesn’t have to happen at a smooth gradient: Your characters can develop in sudden leaps or baby steps – variety is the key to drama and intrigue.
+The examples above show that character development doesn’t have to happen at a smooth pace.
+Your characters can develop in sudden leaps or baby steps.
+Variety is the key to sustained drama and intrigue.

 As Rick Meyer for Nieman Storyboard says, ‘Sometimes you’ll be tempted to develop characters by saying who they are.
 Show them instead.’